To make sure your decision support quiz will work well, use automated testing.

 Sifting through dense benefits content can be overwhelming for employees.
 Resulting in only 52% of them really knowing what’s in their benefits package, according to a study produced by Liazon.
 This explains why employers have taken to adding helpful tools like decision support quizzes into their enrollment platform.

-- Help employees feel confident by making informed decisions about retirement, savings, and health plan choices etc.
+- Help employees feel confident by making informed decisions about retirement, savings, health plan choices, etc.

 - Show employees they care.
 In fact, according to HR consultancy Mercer, “… in a very competitive employment environment, Decision Support tools, when effectively communicated, can be a deciding factor for a prospective employee because they are a way to safeguard employee’s complex benefit elections.”